kecalcze/twomExtractor/README.md

 - use this main.php script to convert them to `*.csv`
 - use @Conanien`s script to parse the csv -> json
 - import json to app and do handmade adjustments

+## Thanks to:

+Conanien for extractor/parser

+Pyromantic for help and ideas